zuzavop/DataAnalysisTool/Documentation.md

 The key responsibilities of the `DatasetExplorer` include:
 * Extracting metadata information, such as column names, data types, and statistical measures.

+## Subproject
+### Data generation
+Subproject for gerenating csv files with semi-random data.
+First argument can be path of output file and second argument can be number of rows in output.

+### Tests